Fixpoints

 }

-The program uses three predicate symbols: ParentOf
+The program uses three predicate symbols: ParentOf,

-function returns a collection of facts
+The getParentsfunction returns a collection of facts

 that represent biological parents, whereas the

-function returns a collection of facts
+getAdoptions function returns a collection of facts

 that represent adoptions.

-function returns two constraints
+The withAncestors function returns two constraints

-that populate the AncestorOf
+that populate the AncestorOf relation using the

-ParentOf
+ParentOf relation.

-function returns a constraint
+The withAdoptions function returns a constraint

-that populates the ParentOf
+that populates the ParentOf relation using the

-AdoptedBy
+AdoptedBy relation.

-function the local variable c
+In the main function the local variable c

 controls whether we query a Datalog program that only